ecugol/redmine-projects-overview/README.md

 ## Configuration

 1) Create groups, containing "Team" in their names, i.e. "John's Team"
+2) Add users to groups
-2) Check the overview page at https://yourinstallation.com/overview
+3) Check the overview page at https://yourinstallation.com/overview